briankeny/open-charts/docs/ELALERT.md

 # Introduction
 This is a step by step guide on installing elalert via helm charts

+# Charts
+1. elalert-chart-v1
+2. elalert-chart-v2